Student Loan Forgiveness After Consolidation: What You Need to Know

 3. Using the CollegeWhale Student Loan Refinance Calculator

-• Compare monthly payments before and after consolidation.
+• Compare payments before and after refinancing

 4. Key Takeaways on Refinancing Student Loans